-THE PHYSICAL SETTING/CHEMISTRY (HONORS) (Grade 10/11/or 12) (4216)
+THE PHYSICAL SETTING/CHEMISTRY (HONORS)(Grade 10/11/or 12) (4216)

 The honors section of The Physical Setting/Chemistry is an enriched level that can be taken as an option instead of the standard Chemistry course.
-The honors class covers all of the Regents Chemistry content, with the addition of higher level material geared as a pre-requisite to) the Advanced Placement Chemistry course.
+The honors class covers all of the Regents Chemistry content, with the addition of higher level material geared as a suggested prerequisite to the Advanced Placement Chemistry course.

-Chemistry Core topics are the same as the Regents course but covered in more depth.
+Chemistry Core topics are the same as the Regents course but covered in more depth as this is considered to be a preparatory course for students interested in taking AP chemistry.